-To conclude, the judgment passed by the National Green Tribunal on the Appeal made by Delhi University was found against the project proponent on account of all issues stated in the Appeal.
-The review of merits by the tribunal highlighted the lack of relevant information by the project proponent.
-The main issue surrounding the validity of the case was questioned as per res-judicata, where the subject matter of consideration regarding land and relaxation in height was decided in favor of the project proponent-as it did not include environmental issues.
-Even so, the issues related to the environment under the EP Act, 1986, may not be barred by the principle of res-judicata.
-It was discovered in this case that the project proponent supplemented false information on various accounts, such as not disclosing prior ECs before applying for the third EC and failing to provide information regarding the carrying capacity of the site.
+The judgment passed by the National Green Tribunal on the Appeal made by Delhi University was found against the project proponent on account of all issues stated in the Appeal.
+The merit review by the tribunal highlighted the lack of relevant information by the project proponent.
+The main issue surrounding the validity of the case was questioned as per res-judicata, where the subject matter of consideration regarding land and relaxation in height was decided in favor of the project proponent- as it did not include environmental issues.
+Even so, the issues related to the environment under the EP Act, 1986, cannot be barred by the principle of res-judicata.
+It was discovered that PP supplemented false information on various accounts, such as not disclosing prior ECs before applying for the third EC and failing to provide information regarding the carrying capacity of the site.
 Based on the information provided by the PP and appellant, the tribunal concluded that EC was granted without application of mind, and the EC dated 21.05.2021 was quashed.
 The order passed by the National Green Tribunal is justified as the PP provided false/unclear information on more than one issue, allowing the tribunal to revoke the EC.
-The tribunal rightfully decided in favour of the environment; however, the question arises whether all the developmental projects in Delhi should be brought to judicial scrutiny and halted as the carrying capacity of the city's resources has almost reached its limit in terms of air quality, water, traffic, and many others highlighted in the appeal.
-It is getting very apparent that the air and water are not without limitations, but, does this mean the city cannot allow any new projects due to its insufficient carrying capacity?
-How can a balance between development and environmental protection be created?
-Such issues being taken to courts but should this become a common occurrence?
-Should not the executive create accountable structures in the governance itself so that the builders build responsibly with full regard for the environment, and report everything transparently?
+The tribunal rightfully decided in favor of the environment; however, the question arises whether all the developmental projects in Delhi should be brought to judicial scrutiny and halted as the carrying capacity of the city's resources has almost reached its limit in terms of air quality, water, traffic, and many others highlighted in the Appeal.
+It cannot be missed that air and water are not without limitations.
+Does this mean the city cannot allow any new projects due to its insufficient carrying capacity?
+Matters reaching the court should not become a common occurrence, and the executive shall create accountable structures in the governance so that the builders build responsibly with full regard for the environment.

 With rapid urbanization and migration to the capital, the city's housing needs are also expanding.
 With low unbuilt land parcels and higher requirements for shelters, the proposals for new high-rise projects in the capital are adding to the already low carrying capacity of the city.
 Various programs have been designed to improve the carrying capacity of the city, such as the Central Pollution Control Board's action plans for Delhi and NCR to mitigate air pollution.
 However, the results are in the process of being fully satisfactory.
 Alleged careless and thoughtless approvals of environmental clearance by various regulatory bodies have become a rising trend in present scenarios.
 This has disturbed the balance one needs to maintain between development and the environment.
-In such projects, public bodies, activists or non-governmental actors may be compelled to reach courts regarding the projects' detrimental impacts on the environment.
+In such projects, public bodies were compelled to Appeal regarding the projects' detrimental impacts on the environment in the courts.